richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

     C) By disabling automated backups
     D) By integrating security features such as firewall settings, VNets, and auditing

-18. Which tool would you use to set alerts for HA issues in Azure SQL Database?
+18. Which tool would you use to set alerts for High Availability issues in Azure SQL Database?
     A) Azure Monitor
     B) Windows PowerShell only
     C) SQL Server Management Studio exclusively